 • Inspection of Welds

-These activities are performed proportional to main tasks.
-For instance, in a pipeline construction project, Inspection of Welds activity is an “Apportioned Effort” activity and a mainline welding activity is the “Discrete Effort” of it.
+These activities are performed proportionally to the main tasks.
+For instance, in a pipeline construction project, Inspection of Weld’s activity is an “Apportioned Effort” activity and a mainline welding activity is the “Discrete Effort” of it.

 Level of Effort vs Discrete Effort vs Apportioned Effort

 - LOE, DE, and AE are three activity types and their EVM Calculations are different.

 - LOE and AE can also be classified as Non-Discrete Efforts.

 - DE is the Measurable Effort which can be measured with a specific output.